ESAI-CEU-UCH/kaggle-epilepsy/README.md

 ## Hardware

-The experimentation has been performed over a cluster of three computers with same software configuration and the following hardware description:
+The experimentation has been performed in a cluster of **three** computers with same hardware configuration:

 - Dell PowerEdge 210 II server rack.
-- Intel Xeon E3-1220 v2 at 3.10GHz with 16GB RAM.
+- Intel Xeon E3-1220 v2 at 3.10GHz with 16GB RAM (4 cores).
 - 2.6TB of NFS storage.

 The minimum requirements for the correct execution of this software are: